guillaume-chevalier/seq2seq-signal-prediction/CONTRIBUTING.md

 Be sure that the images in the notebook still render, and that you add all the necessary modified files before commiting.

+Also, note that to run all the exercises properly, you may need to spend a few bucks by renting a GPU-enabled VM/instance on [AWS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instance-families), [GCP](https://cloud.google.com/gpu/), [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu), or [OVH](https://www.ovh.com/us/public-cloud/instances/prices/).

 ### Exporting the `seq2seq.ipynb` file to `README.md` and `seq2seq.py`